 When must the security deposit be returned?

-Within 45 days of the termination of the lease, the landlord must send the tenant a letter either returning the security deposit or giving an itemized list of any deductions claimed.
-To ensure timely delivery of this letter, the tenant should provide a forwarding address to the landlord upon moving out.
+Within 45 days of the tenant moving out and providing a forwarding address, the landlord must send the tenant a letter either returning the security deposit or giving an itemized list of any deductions claimed.

 How does an eviction work?